PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Inspect local-response-normalization layout propagation and the remaining Pool state-update glue in `_apply_fast_precanonicalize_repairs`.
+2. Inspect the repeated repaired-target static-shape updates for binary, Resize, and Pool statements in `_apply_fast_precanonicalize_repairs`.
-3. Characterize exact CF/NHWC and static-shape propagation behavior before moving another bounded decision to the policy owner.
+3. Characterize parse-failure/no-op behavior before replacing them with one bounded state helper, without moving the ordered orchestration itself.
-4. Preserve the current ordering after aligned BatchNorm repair and before Softmax/ReduceMax normalization.
+4. Preserve updates immediately after each successful rewrite so later rules in the same scan see identical shape evidence.
 5. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not